Duvet05/Duvet05/README.md

 # 👋 Hello, I'm Gonzalo Galvez!

 I am a **Software Engineer** and a full stack developer, graduate of **Engineering Informatics at Pontificia Universidad Católica del Perú**, with **2 years of experience** developing software solutions for corporate clients and government institutions in Peru.
-I'm a **natural leader**, capable of building solutions from scratch.

 My most significant project to date has been the **implementation of a hospital management system using OpenMRS** in a hospital located in the Peruvian jungle.
 I have had the opportunity to collaborate with amazing people from around the world, enriching my professional and personal growth.

 I am **passionate about developing impactful software solutions** that improve people's lives. 💡